babelsociety/website/content/manifest/index.md

 Although the universe is incomprehensibly vast, we know only one planet where life has managed to flourish: the Earth.

 Nonetheless, many think that it is not suitable anymore: too many people, too many problems.
-It would be much better to aim for a colonization of Mars if you want to make your existence truly meaningful!
+Colonize Mars if you want to make your existence truly meaningful!

 What we lack is perhaps introspection, a better understanding of ourselves.
 We are fortunate to exist on one of the best planets in the known universe.
 Having a life that is often difficult, full of injustices and problems that tend to crush us is not due to *where* we are, but rather to **what kind** of society surrounds us.
 Society that we ourselves have created.
 Problems that arise from within ourselves.